 One of the most common roles faith-based organizations play is that of resource provider to the social sector.
 Nonprofits have benefitted greatly from faith-based organizations that share financial, in-kind and volunteer contributions in support of causes affecting the community.
 For example, some churches have invited nonprofit organizations to share space on their property to run food pantries or clothing closets.
 Other faith-based organizations have donated funds and encouraged congregants to volunteer as mentors or office assistants in schools and community-based organizations.

 - Strengths: Faith-based organizations that serve as resource providers support the efforts of nonprofit organizations whose core business is to offer programs and services to people in need.
 This model can be the least time-intensive for both faith-based organizations and nonprofits.

 - Limitations: The challenge for nonprofits is to help congregants feel connected to the people and issues they support.
 Being able to demonstrate the impact of funds or volunteer hours is critical in maintaining engagement and ongoing support.

 Model #2: Service Provider

 - Strengths: Faith-based organizations entering the domain of nonprofit organizations allows more people in the community to be served.
-The faith-based organization sometimes serves as first responders, and this model also may give congregants a higher sense of fulfillment.
+The faith-based organization sometimes serves as a first responder, and this model also may give congregants a higher sense of fulfillment.

 - Limitations: Faith-based organizations that operate programs and/or start programs can make the sector more competitive for nonprofit organizations seeking limited funding or clients.
-Though well intentioned, faith-based organizations – just like start-up nonprofit – must ensure that the organization has staying power and ensure that it has the capabilities required to provide services in the long-term and within the larger context of the social sector.
+Though well intentioned, faith-based organizations – just like start-up nonprofits – must ensure that the organization has the capabilities required to provide services in the long-term and within the larger context of the social sector.

 Model #3: Influencer/Advocate